 Local pub crawl

 One thing Dublin is well known for is the pubs.
-They say that for each 100 people there is one pub throughout the country.
+They say that for every 100 people there is one pub throughout the country.
 Join the Backpacker Pub Crawl and avoid the tourist traps.
 Enjoy pubs, bars and clubs throughout the city with fellow travellers.
-The tour starts each night at 8pm at the Mercantile, right on Dame Street.
+The tour starts each night at 8 pm at the Mercantile, right on Dame Street.
 Our option number two is the Dublin City Pub Crawl starting at the Porterhouse each Friday and Saturday.
 The choice is yours.